sophiegoblin/sophiegoblin.github.io/index.md

 ---
 layout: default
 ogtitle: Sophie Giblin - Artist and Founder of Kollektiv Gallery
-description: On here you'll find my extended CV.
-Email to talk project management, creative consultancy, teaching workshops and public speaking.
+description: Residing in London
 ogimage: http://sophiegiblin.com/img/foss/fossgram.png
 ogimage2: http://sophiegiblin.com/img/bucthery/sophie.jpg
 ---

 <h3 class="center">ABOUT</h3>

-Sophie Giblin is an Artist and Producer, she studied Performance and Visual Art, majoring in sound at University of Brighton in 2013.
-Once graduated she noticed Brighti had a lack of infrastructure to support artists in their careers; she founded Kollektiv Gallery which turned vacant properties into temporary public art spaces to exhibit artist's experiments.
-Sophie grew Kollektiv into an online archive of artist interviews and started producing art festivals, eventually moving to New Zealand to run Cyber Nectar art festival.
+Sophie Giblin is a sound artist and festival producer, she graduated from the University of Brighton's Performance and Visual Art, majoring in sound in 2013.
+Once graduated she noticed Brighton had a lack of infrastructure to support artists in their careers.
+She founded Kollektiv Gallery which turned vacant properties into temporary public art spaces.
+Sophie grew Kollektiv into an online archive of artist interviews, ran residencies and directed art festivals.
-<br><br>Sophie is a public speaker, producer and art manager, currently residing in London, working at the Hayward Gallery and returning to her Sound practice running an experimental choir.
+<br><br>Sophie is a public speaker, director and artist manager.

 <mailto:sophiemggiblin@gmail.com><br>